wengroup/group_website/README.md

   Email: <your email>
   photo: <path to your headshot image>
   date: <yyyy-mm-dd> # when you added this file
-  description: <A two sentences brief introduction of yourself>
+  description: <A brief introduction of yourself>
   ---
   ```